quipucords/qpc/CONTRIBUTING.rst

 ######################

 Bug reports and code and documentation patches are welcome.
-You can help this project also by using the development version of quipucords and by reporting any bugs you might encounter.
+You can help this project also by using the development version of qpc and by reporting any bugs you might encounter.

 1. Reporting bugs